AIESEC-Egypt/aiesec-identity/README.md

-# AIESEC OAuth Wrapper
+# AIESEC Identity
-php web service which wraps the GIS Identity Service (auth.aiesec.org) to be used with different systems
+php web service which wraps the GIS Identity Service (auth.aiesec.org) to be used with different systems via oAuth 2 token flow

 ## Installation
 1. clone the git repository into your web root